Perdu/nv14_TAS/techniques/bwj.md

 Open map editor, place the ninja in the position you think would work.

-Edit ninja position in the level string.
+Edit ninja position in the level string (after `5^`).
 Replace the demo string with `#99:192`.
 Be careful about empty lines in the end, otherwise the game won't jump.

 Some quotes of Raif explaining the process:
 > place the ninja is different positions and try jumping the second frame